-Employers offering internships will have to register with the Faculty during the semester before the internship.
+Employers offering internships will have to register the offered position during the semester before the internship.
+See below for registration.

 Before the internship, students engage with an Academic Advisor to discuss internship possibilities.
 They must pass a career planning and preparation module.
 This module takes students through Career Research, Job Application, Networking and Interview Skills as well as Business Etiquette.
 Students are encouraged to attend lectures and training on Work Place Safety and Health, and talks by industry leaders and HR executives.

 Sometimes, employers prefer interns to spend more time in their organisation.
 This needs to be arranged individually as students need to complete their undergraduate studies within a stipulated duration.
 For such cases, employers may wish to consider the following options:

 Students majoring in Mathematics, Applied Mathematics, Quantitative Finance, Physics, Chemistry and Life Sciences may participate in Enhance UPIP in Semester 1 (August to December) or Semester 2 (January to May).
 Semester 1 internships may begin as early as May, while Semester 2 internships may end as late as July.
 This is possible if students are agreeable to extend their internship during the vacation.
 Qualifying students may take UPIP and Enhanced UPIP sequentially, thus allowing them to officially intern under the Faculty internship programme for the entire lenght, which could span over 7months.

 This option may be considered for disciplines which only allow students to participate in UPIP during the Special Term (May to July).
 Internship can be full-time at first and continue part-time when Semester 1 begins in August.

 Other internship arrangements